RBinsonB/Scriba_robot/README.md

 ### Controls
 The main computer of the robot is an Odroid-XU4 running Ubuntu 18.04 and mainly relying on a ROS (Robot Operating System) program to run the robot.
 Computer vision tasks are carried out by OpenCV programs interfaced with the ROS main program.

-Actuator controls is carried out by two Arduinos Nano, as they can handle real-time operation and GPIO control better than the main computer.
+Actuator control is carried out by two Arduinos Nano, as they can handle real-time operation and GPIO control better than the main computer.
 They are connected to serial node on the ROS main program.
 The robot can be controlled by WiFi from a remote computer by connecting to the Odroid-XU4 via SSH.

 ### Drive configuration